Important notice:

 Urban Towing, Cape Town:

+We just want to thank you personally for putting us on Assist24’s website, and putting us on your panel.
+As you know we are a new company, and this has really helped us so much.
+We do appreciate it and hopefully we can work together in the future.
 To tow a vehicle from the scene of an accident is no easy job.
 Customers are rude sometimes and they think we are going to take their car to some scrap yard somewhere, and charge them the earth to get their car back.
 But thanks to people like you who give us a chance to make a good name for ourselves, and putting our name out there so people can see we are the real deal, and not some backstreet towing company.
 We try to offer the best service possible, and through your website people can see that we are a reputable company.
+Thanking you again for all your help, if you ever need anything from us please give us a call.
+Kerry and Chris.

 Disgruntled: